 A: The Army will Prioritize it Assets toward the Pacific Region and Middle East and will Reshape the Force to Support the National Military Strategy

-122. Q. Historically after every Conflict our Nation has had, what has happened to the Military?
+135. Q. Historically after every conflict our nation has had, what has happened to the Military?

 A: The Military has been Drawn Down in Size as the Defense Priorities Reshape the Army,

-123. Q. What must we Ensure that we do not do during Drawdowns?
+136. Q. What must we ensure that we do not do during military draw downs?

 A: we need to Avoid the Historic Pattern of Drawing Down too Quickly and Risk Losing Leaders, Skills, and Capabilities

-124. Q. The Army’s ability to Expand Rapidly Depends on what four Structural Factors?
+137. Q. The Army’s ability to expand rapidly depends on what four structural factors?

 A: 1.
-Maintaining a Strong Cadre of NonCommissioned and Mid-Grade Officers to build the Core of New Formations when needed
+Maintaining a Strong Cadre of NonCommissioned and Mid-Grade Officers.

-4. the Nation’s Industrial Base and their Ability to Research and Development designs, produce, and maintain weapons systems and provides components and parts but we would also need to Improve our Acquisition Process at Every Level throughout the Army
+4. the Nation’s Industrial Base and their Ability to Research and Development designs, produce, and maintain weapons systems and provides components and parts.

 A: the Broad Measure of the Army’s utility based on the Recognition that while we can forecast, we Cannot Predict the Next Conflict, Disaster, or Humanitarian Crisis

-A: it Requires Landpower that can Adjust Rapidly to Prevent Conflict, Shape an Operational Environment, and Win the Nation’s Wars and it requires the Army to Operate Effectively across the Range of Military Operations while overcoming the Psychological and Moral Challenges of Land Combat
+A: it Requires Landpower that can Adjust Rapidly to Prevent Conflict, Shape an Operational Environment, and Win the Nation’s Wars.

-127. Q. Operational Adaptability requires Landpower that can do what?
+140. Q. Operational Adaptability requires Land power that can do what?

 A: Adjust Rapidly to Prevent Conflict, Be Scalable and Tailorable in Order to Shape an Operational Environment, and Win the Nation's Wars

-128. Q. For Operational Adaptability, what will the Army continue to Support the Joint Force with?
+141. Q. For Operational Adaptability, what will the Army continue to Support the joint force with?

 A: Critical Capabilities in Space and Intelligence Collection, Analysis, and Synchronization of Landbased Air and Missile Defenses for protecting Key Infrastructure and Bases, and Elite Forces for Special Operations, Civil Affairs, Military Police, Engineers, and many other Supporting Capabilities

-129. Q. What areas are being Changed because of Operational Adaptability ?
+142. Q. What areas are being changed because of Operational Adaptability ?

 A: (DOTMLPF) Army Doctrine, Organization, Training, Materiel, Leadership and Education, Personnel, and Facilities